szgula/UofG_Robotics_TDP/docs/Strategic_Actions/Avoid_Obstacle.md

 ## Avoid Obstacle

-Avoiding obstacle is one of the necessary action for robots, since the robots will get stuck with each other if they do not do avoiding obstacle when they are closed to each other.
+Avoiding obstacle function ensure that robots do not collide with each other.

-For continuing the football match, robots need to deal with that problem by itself, therefore, one of feasible method is avoiding obstacle.

-### 1. When to do avoiding obstacle?
+### Use cases

    Two situations need to be considered: